EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Solutions

-- [**Software Quality Assurance**][software-quality-assurance]
-  - Software testing improves the quality of your software and thereby ensures that the software is behaving according to its specification.
+- [**Software Quality Assurance**][software-quality-assurance] - a systematic process that ensures the quality of software by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
-- **Quality Gates**
-  - Quality Gates are points in time in a software development life cycle at which the quality is checked and the software develoment process does not pass these gates if the quality is not sufficient.
-  - Software testing can be a quality gate, i.e. the software should not be accepted and used unless it is possible to demonstrate its software quality by software tests.
+- **Quality Gates** - in time in a software development life cycle at which the quality is checked and the software develoment process does not pass these gates if the quality is not sufficient.
+Software testing can be a quality gate, i.e. the software should not be accepted and used unless it is possible to demonstrate its software quality by software tests.

 ## How do we test our code?